Are You Ready for an Agile Future at Work?

 An Agile Organization Embraces Change and Continuous Improvement

-Agile, nimble, resilient—these words describe the people that you want to hire, retain, and develop in the future.
+Agile, nimble, resilient are words describe the people that you want to hire, retain, and develop in the future.
 They describe the organizational cultures that will thrive in times of intensely competitive, rapidly changing markets, customers, products, delivery systems, and services.

 These words describe you if you value your career and your contribution to the competitiveness and success of your organization.

-An agile or change-ready organization is able to quickly adapt to changing circumstances; it is ready for anything.
+An agile or change-ready organization can quickly adapt to changing circumstances; it is ready for anything.
 It can respond instantaneously to changing customer demands.
 The agile organization innovates rapidly and immediately tailors products and services to customer needs.

 It shares information with suppliers and customers in unprecedented ways.
 The agile organization integrates employees, contractors, customers, and suppliers to share knowledge and skills.

 In a healthcare center, this might mean scheduling same-day appointments for all patients who want them.
 In a manufacturing company, one basic product is shipped ten different ways to match how the customer uses the product when received.

 In an HR office, a temporary help company representative might work at your site to screen, interview, and hire employees.
 Your employees can enter benefit information and changes directly into a website that is provided by the company to whom you’ve outsourced benefits management.

 In a manufacturing company, you might go to a supplier to participate in a kanban (continuous improvement) event to improve the work process that delivers your raw materials.

 In an insurance company, all independent brokers, who sell your products, might enter and have access to all information in a networked database.
 In a bank, every front-line employee is cross-trained to do every customer service function including accepting deposits, loan application review, and investments in certificates of deposit.